Straubinger/lix/README.md

 LIX = A / B + (C * 100) / A, where

 A is the number of words,
-B is the number of sentences, and
+-B is the number of sentences, and

 C is the number of long words (more than 6 letters).